Exploring the limits of strong membership inference attacks on large language models: Examining strong MIAs in realistic settings for pre-trained LLMs

 \subsection{Training and attacking a compute-optimal model}

 In practice, models are typically trained based on observed scaling laws: for a given model size, the scaling law suggests the optimal number of tokens to use for training.
-In this section, to assess MIA in realistic conditions for pre-trained LLMs, we attack models of various sizes that we have trained for 1 epoch, setting the number of samples to be optimal according to Chinchilla scaling~\citep{hoffmann2022trainingcomputeoptimallargelanguage}.
-Specifically, we set the number of training set tokens to be $20\times$ larger than the number of model parameters.
-We \emph{only train for 1 epoch}, a common choice in large training runs~\citep{bai2023qwen, touvron2023llama}.
-Additional details about the specific training and experimental recipes are in Appendix~\ref{app:sec:optimal} and \Cref{app:exp_details}, such as the number of samples used in training across different model sizes.\looseness=-1
+To assess strong MIA in realistic conditions for pre-trained LLMs, we attack models of various sizes, setting the number of training samples to be optimal according to Chinchilla scaling~\citep{hoffmann2022trainingcomputeoptimallargelanguage}.
+Specifically, we set the number of training tokens to be $20\times$ larger than the number of model parameters and we \emph{only train for 1 epoch}---a common choice in large training runs~\citep{bai2023qwen, touvron2023llama}.
+Specific training recipes and experimental details are in Appendices~\ref{app:sec:optimal} and \ref{app:exp_details}, including the number of samples used to train each model size.\looseness=-1

-In Figure~\ref{fig:compute-optimal-main}, we show the results of attacking models of sizes 10M, 85M, 302M, 489M, 604M and 1018M.
+In Figure~\ref{fig:compute-optimal-main}, we show two views of the results of attacking $10$M-, $85$M-, $302$M-, $489$M-, $604$M- and $1018$M-parameter models.
 These model sizes come from the default configurations available in NanoDO~\citep{nanodo}.
-For improved readability, we exclude the results for the 140M model in our plots in this section, as we investigated this architecture above.
-Note that the attack on the 140M model with 128 reference models has an $\mathrm{AUC}$ of 0.683, which puts its performance below both the 85M and 302M models.
-Interestingly, we observe that there is a non-monotonic relationship between model size and MIA vulnerability under these training conditions.
-In Figure~\ref{fig:chinchilla:roc}, the 85M-parameter model shows the highest $\mathrm{AUC}$ (0.699), followed by the 302M model ($\mathrm{AUC}$ 0.689), and then the 140M model (see Figure~\ref{fig:lira_references}, $\mathrm{AUC}$ 0.683); the 489M model exhibits the lowest $\mathrm{AUC}$ (0.547).
-This is also supported in Figure~\ref{fig:chinchilla:sizes}, which provides a different view of the same attack.
-Each line compares the $\mathrm{TPR}$ for the different-sized models at different fixed settings of $\mathrm{FPR}$.
-From 10M to 302M, there is a consistent pattern of the $\mathrm{TPR}$ increasing with model size (regardless of the setting of $\mathrm{FPR}$); but then, when increasing to 489M, there is a significant drop in $\mathrm{TPR}$.
+For readability, we exclude the results for the $140$M model, as we investigate this architecture above.
+In Figure~\ref{fig:lira_references}, the attack on the $140$M model with $128$ IN/OUT references has $\auc{=}0.678$, which puts its performance below the $85$M and $302$M models.
+Interestingly, we observe a non-monotonic relationship between model size and MIA vulnerability under these training conditions.
+In Figure~\ref{fig:chinchilla:roc}, the $85$M model shows the highest $\auc{=}0.699$, followed by the $302$M ($\auc{=}0.689$).
+The $489$M model exhibits the lowest success ($\auc{=}0.547$).\looseness=-1